 Reading this juicy oral history is a lot like going to work in the mailroom of William Morris, CAA, or any of the other talent agencies whose veterans speak here with exceeding frankness about their experiences in the entertainment industry’s trenches.
+At first you wonder what the hell is going on and how you’re supposed to make sense of the chaotic mass of information all these people are throwing at you.
+Then, slowly, the craziness begins to cohere into an impressionistic understanding of what it takes to be a successful agent.
 And you don’t have to pick up anyone’s dry cleaning or drive their dogs to the summer home.

 Yes, the services required of trainees in return for their miserable salaries and 18-hour work days really are that menial.
 Hilarious examples abound.
 ICM grunt Jamie Roberts was dispatched to Barbra Streisand’s Central Park West apartment to pick up and return a bra to Bloomingdales.
 Gary Randall, called to the office of William Morris honcho Sol Leon (himself a mailroom graduate) and handed a brown paper bag to deliver, discovered when he arrived at his destination that he was carrying a stool sample.
 He denies the widely circulated story that he took the bag back, threw it on Leon’s desk, and declared, “I’ll eat shit but I won’t deliver it.”
 But Randall concedes that “in terms of a metaphor for mailroom existence, nothing prior or since comes close.”
 An agency apprenticeship is positively medieval in its emphasis on personal service to the powerful.